AlexanderCuenin/AV-Stitch-Tool/readme.md

     ```bash
     pip install pyinstaller
     ```
-2.  **Navigate to your project directory** in your terminal where `AVStitchTool.py` (or your main script) is located.
+2.  **Navigate to your project directory** in your terminal where `AV Stitch Tool.py` (or your main script) is located.
 3.  **Run PyInstaller:**
     ```bash
-    python -m PyInstaller --onefile --windowed AVStitchTool.py --name "AVStitchTool"
+    python -m PyInstaller --onefile --windowed AV Stitch Tool.py --name "AV Stitch Tool"
     ```
     * `--onefile`: Creates a single `.exe` file.
     * `--windowed`: Prevents a console window from appearing when the app runs.
-    * `--name "AVStitchTool"`: Sets the name of the executable file to `AVStitchTool.exe`.
+    * `--name "AV Stitch Tool"`: Sets the name of the executable file to `AV Stitch Tool.exe`.
 4.  **Find your executable** in the newly created `dist/` folder within your project directory.

 -----